 - Is the company saleable?
 Can an outside buyer for the company be easily located?
 Is there a key employee candidate to buy the business?

-- Is the company going to pass to your family members or will the company be sold to a third party?
-Will you stay on in an advisory role in the business for a year or so or make a clean break?
+- Is the company going to pass to your family members, or will the company be sold to a third party?
+Will you stay on in an advisory role or make a clean break?

 - What type of training or specialized knowledge do you need to pass on to your successor?
-This may include introductions to vendors and clients.
+Training may include introductions to vendors and clients.

 - What are the most important things that you need to do to prepare a successor for the best results?

-- If you are a one owner company, does your spouse know anything about the business?
-Have you communicated to your spouse or key employee what would happen if you became disabled or died?
+- If you are a one-owner company, does your spouse know anything about the business?
+Have you communicated to your spouse or critical employee what would happen if you became disabled or died?